 Emotions are running high in a car wreck, panic sets in, there may be injuries, and your car is likely messed up.
 And that’s exactly when people say lots of things they shouldn’t.
 If there is another driver involved in the accident, you’ll obviously have to speak to them and exchange important info.
 Plus, you’ll probably need to talk to the police and your insurance company in short order.
 But what you say in those moments post-crash, can (and likely will) be held against you.
 So, it’s important to choose your words carefully.

 What You Should Say After a Car Wreck

 To begin with, we don’t want to scare you into thinking you shouldn’t speak at all after an accident.
 You absolutely need to communicate.

 One thing you should definitely say after a car wreck is that you’re calling 911.
 Ask if anyone needs medical attention right away.
-But still call even if the damage looks minor or you don’t think there are injuries.
-Things might show up after the fact.
-So, it’s important to get a traffic collision report.
+Call even if the damage looks minor or you don’t think there are injuries.
+Further damages might show over time, so it’s important to get a traffic collision report to document those changes.

 It’s also vital you wait for the police to arrive.
 That’s because if you depart too soon, it’s possible they could charge you with leaving the scene of an accident.

 Other topics of discussion on your post-crash checklist should include asking any officials who come to the scene for credentials.
 Only speak to officers who can offer a card or their badge number.
 While you may be grateful for any help that arrives, you also want to make sure it’s legit.

 If there are any witnesses around, ask them for their name and phone number.
 They may be important contacts after the fact for offering details or insights when determining who is liable.

 It is okay to talk to the other driver, but only to exchange information.
 In other words, you can ask them for their name, phone number, auto insurance, and driver’s license info.
 And you may offer them the same.
 But beyond that, it’s best to keep it cordial but vague.